 1. Framework Architecture

-Here we will discuss some big-picture elements of the ARMI architecture.
-Throughout, links to the API docs will lead to additional details.
+What follows is a discussion of the high-level elements of the ARMI framework.
+Throughout, links to the API docs will be provided for additional details.

 ../_images/armi_reactor_objects.png